 When I wrote the sex scene in After The Mad Dog In The Fog, I wrote from the perspective of Emily.

 When we have sex, it’s our own bodies we are connected to.
 We can enjoy the body and pleasure of our partner, but it’s our body and pleasure we are directly experiencing.
-By putting your audience in the position of one POV Character, it’ll make your audience feel more connected to their experience.
+Put your audience in the position of one POV Character.
+It’ll make your audience feel more connected to their experience.

 Focus on that person’s interiority.
 What are they hoping for, what do they want, why do they want it?
 How does the touch of the other person feel, and how does it feel to touch them?

-Explore the other person’s body through their experience of it, explore the sensations and touches of the other person by how it feels to them.
+Explore the other person’s body through their experience of it; the sensations and touches of the other person by how it feels to them.
 If we try to actively experience everybody’s physical and emotional responses it’s too much and it’s unfocused.
 One person, one body, and you’re connected.

 By grounding the sex scene in the perspective of one person, you can really explore everything they are going through.
 Your audience will feel a personal connection with that sexual encounter, it’ll feel more real, and they won’t be overloaded.